morningstarxcdcode/my_app/README.md

   The `Deploy to GitHub Pages` workflow will then build and publish the `out/` directory to the `gh-pages` branch.

+Note: there are two common ways to host a Next.js static export on GitHub Pages:

+- GitHub Pages/private build (recommended): Use the default "Pages" build and deployment that GitHub provides (this runs a Pages workflow from `main`).
+If you prefer this, set Pages to use `main` in the repository Settings -> Pages.

+- GitHub Pages branch (peaceiris): Some CI workflows build the static `out/` artifacts and push them to a dedicated `gh-pages` branch (the `peaceiris` action, as used here).
+If you use this approach, configure Settings -> Pages to publish from the `gh-pages` branch.

+Which to pick: If you want the workflow to create and push static artifacts to `gh-pages` (and the UI to show the published assets there), select the `gh-pages` branch as the Pages source in Settings; otherwise prefer `main` if you want the Pages build to run on GitHub's Pages workflow.
 Note: GitHub Pages works best for fully static sites.
 If you later add server-side features (API routes, server-side rendering, or middleware), consider using Vercel instead.